October 20th is the last day to register to vote online

 Registering Voters is Easy!

-Did you know that you can register to vote online in Illinois?
-You can do so by visiting the State Board of Elections website.
+Did you know that you can register to vote online in Illinois by visiting the State Board of Elections website?

 How many people do you know who have moved, gotten married and changed their name, or are turning 18?
-If a teen will be 18 years old by the November 3rd election, they are eligible to register and vote in the March 17th primary election.
 And for those who have not voted in recent elections, consider engaging them to become actively involved in impacting our nation’s future!

 Mail-In Form – 2 Simple Steps:

-1. Click HERE to download and print an Illinois Voter Registration Application.
+1. Click HERE to print an Illinois Voter Registration Application if you’re holding a voter registration drive.

 2. Mail your completed application(s) to your local election authority.
 Click HERE to look up the mailing address.
 If you are unsure of your election authority, please contact us.
 Call (708) 781-9328 during normal business hours, or email us anytime and we will be glad to help!

-IFI has created a free voter registration packet containing all of the information you need to hold a voter registration drive.
+Below is information for holding a voter registration drive.
 Consider holding one at your church, school, library, county fair, a Christian concert, or other location.
-Request a packet or download the forms below.
+You can print the forms below.

 Below are several bulletin inserts for your use.